kafies/searchCLI/README.md

 ## Steps

-* First we get API-key from Google via the website\
+* First, get API-key from Google via the website\
   https://aistudio.google.com/welcome

 * Now we install google-genai which can be done using our [requirements.txt](../main/requirements.txt)\